GERUlab/guide4researchers/chapter3.md

 ## Grammar and Syntax
   Use machine learning applications to check your grammar.
 Consider, for example, the standard functions of MS Word, as well as additional plugins such as [Grammarly](https://app.grammarly.com/)) if you are writing in English, or Antidote.
 If you are writing in English, you can also use ChatGPT to improve grammar and syntax.
 Start by writing the text yourself and ask ChatGPT to correct your English.
 However, do not ask ChatGPT to generate the content, of course!
+Be also aware that the use of AI has an important environmental footprint that we would like to minimize.

 ## Word or LaTeX?
   You can write your document in MS Word or LaTeX.
 If you choose to work in LaTeX, consider using the online editor [OverLeaf](https://www.overleaf.com).
+To facilitate exhange, Pr.
+Vanclooster has a profesionnal account which allows reviewing and tracing reviewer comments easier.
+You can transfer your file to Pr.
+Vanclooster and use his account during the thesis.

 ## Analytical tools